 Li-Fraumeni syndrome (LFS) is an inherited predisposition to a wide range of certain cancers caused by pathogenic TP53 germline variants.
 Both children and adults are susceptible to developing multiple cancers, most notably soft-tissue and bone sarcomas, breast cancer, brain tumors, adrenocortical carcinoma and leukemia.
-Other cancers seen in LFS patients include gastrointestinal cancers and cancers of the lung, kidney, thyroid, skin, and prostate among others.
+Other cancers seen in LFS patients include gastrointestinal cancers and cancers of the lung, kidney, thyroid, skin, prostate, and ovaries, among others.

 It is important to know that not everyone with a TP53 gene variant will develop cancer, but the risk is substantially higher than among the general population.
 It is essential that individuals with a family history of cancer, including early-onset and multiple cancers, be tested to determine if they have LFS.
 An early diagnosis is critical and enables affected families to seek genetic counseling as well as surveillance for early detection.
 An early diagnosis of LFS can be lifesaving.